 You may have often heard that DTG printers are simple plug-and-play machines: once you have it hooked up, you’re ready to go.
 This is misleading as even the best printers still need regular maintenance to keep them functioning.
 Keeping them in a clean room with enough ventilation also helps them function properly.
 The same principles apply to DTF machines.

 Different printers require different maintenance methods, so make sure you read the manual carefully before you start.

 Depending on where your business is now, either DTG or DTF printing will offer you flexibility in various ways.

-If you’re happy to take up small orders of customized shirts with complex designs and a vibrant color rage, while delivering to your customers with a fast turnaround time, then DTG printing is the way to go.
+If you’re happy to take up small orders of customized shirts with complex designs and a vibrant color range relatively quickly, then DTG printing is the way to go.
 The initial entry costs may be a daunting hurdle to overcome, but if you’re able to justify the expense, the return on investment – and the potential of your clientele’s rapid growth – is well worth it.

 If you’d like to be able to meet medium-to-large orders for various materials, then DTF is a good pick.
-DTF printing is a very easy way to expand your market share, since you can easily print designs for a wide variety of material types that cater to a broad audience.
-Moreover, DTF printing is an economical and environmentally friendly solution, since it requires less ink than DTG.
+DTF printing is a straightforward way to expand your market share since you can easily print designs for a wide variety of material types that cater to a broad audience.
+Moreover, DTF printing is economical and environmentally friendly since it requires less ink than DTG.

-If it’s entirely possible to invest in both solutions, then why not?
-You’ll be putting yourself at an advantage over your competitors, giving you a significant number of opportunities from various clients with differing needs.
-Be sure to weigh your options carefully and plan ahead before taking a plunge with either one (or both) of these printing solutions.
+Suppose you have the means to support both solutions.
+In that case, you’ll be putting yourself at an advantage over your competitors, giving you many opportunities to meet the needs of various clients.
+Just be sure to weigh your options carefully and plan before taking a plunge with either one (or both) of these printing solutions.